Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

 Yeah.
 Because in the confessional, I would be confessing that I murdered my mother with my hatred.
-That would, that's the connection I'm drawing.
+That's the connection I'm drawing.

 Shedler:

 Maybe I misunderstood.
-I thought the confessional was, your thoughts about the confessional was about, you heard my social media post as a scold, you're not doing it.
-Right.
-You're not maintaining the therapy for him properly.
+I thought the confessional was your thoughts about hearing my social media post as a scold, that you're not doing it right.
+You're not maintaining the therapy frame properly.
 That that was your sin.
-That was your, that was your original sin before…
+That was your original sin before—

 Puder:

-That.
 That's what I thought.
-That's what I thought.
 But in session right now, and I hadn't planned this.
-I hadn't thought about the connection. but the connection is that, like, that niece incident, the memory that was the day too.
-So I'm thinking that maybe the confessional, and I had thought at the time, I'm gonna talk to Shedler about this, this incident, 'cause the new memory with my mom and the HIV syringe, you know, and just thinking about being upset for my niece, like, oh my gosh.
-Like, how could anyone have harmed my niece?
-You know, like that…
+I hadn't thought about the connection.
+But the connection is that niece incident, that memory was the day before too.
+So I'm thinking that maybe the confessional– and I had thought at the time, I'm gonna talk to Shedler about this incident because of the new memory with my mom and the HIV syringe, and just thinking about being upset for my niece, like, oh my gosh.
+How could anyone have harmed my niece like that?

 Shedler:

 It's easier to be angry on your niece's behalf than on your own.
-Your niece wasn't the one being harmed and having, you know, and you know, who could've jabbed herself with a, you know, HIV positive needle, right?
-I mean, it was you, it is, it is easier to feel, it was easier to be upset on her behalf.
-And, and just so we don't lose this, because it, I feel like it keeps slipping away and, and maybe we both have a role and, and it slipping away that, you know, that the starting point from this was, was you feeling scolded, you know, by something I posted on social media or, you know, or, you know, feeling you were being, you know, told you were bad.
-And it's in the context of, you know, actually, you know, you are the one who's been wronged, who feels wronged.
-You know, I, I think there may be more to this than, than meets the eye that, you know, that social media post really didn't sit very well with you.
+Your niece wasn't the one being harmed and who could have jabbed herself with an HIV positive needle, right?
+I mean, it was you.
+It is easier to be upset on her behalf.
+And—just so we don't lose this, because I feel like it keeps slipping away and maybe we both have a role and it slipping away—that the starting point for this was you feeling scolded by something I posted on social media, or feeling you were being told you were bad.
+And it's in the context of, actually you are the one who's been wronged, who feels wronged.
+I think there may be more to this than meets the eye.
+That social media post really didn't sit very well with you.

 Puder: